 Jasper Johns and Edvard Munch: Love, Loss, and the Cycle of Life at the Virginia Museum of Fine Arts is presented by Altria Group.
 Its international tour is supported through a generous grant from the Terra Foundation for American Art, which seeks to foster cross-cultural conversations about American art through innovative exhibitions, research, and educational programs.
-Major support for this project has also been provided by the Henry Luce Foundation, in recognition of its contribution to the study of American art, and the National Endowment for the Arts.
+Major support has been provided by the Henry Luce Foundation, in recognition of the project's contribution to the study of American art.
+The exhibition has also received support from the National Endowment for the Arts.
 The exhibition program at the Virginia Museum of Fine Arts is supported by The Julia Louise Reynolds Fund.